ITfoxtec/FoxIDs/docs/up-party-howto-oidc-identityserver.md

  6. Add the claims which will be transferred from the up-party to the down-parties.
 E.g., email, email_verified, name, given_name, family_name, role and possible the access_token claim to transfer the IdentityServer access token
  7. Click create

-That’s it, you are done.
+That's it, you are done.

 > The new up-party can now be selected as an allowed up-party in a down-party.
 > The down-party can read the claims from the up-party.
 It is possible to add the access_token claim to include the IdentityServer access token as a claim in the issued access token.